 The Presets panel lists the available presets, showing a thumbnail preview of the effect of that preset.
-When you click on a preset thumbnail, the Preview image is refreshed to show the result of rendering with the settings of that preset.
+When you click on a preset thumbnail, the Preview image is refreshed to show the result of adjusting it according to the settings of that preset.